 BY BUS OR COLECTIVO – The trip from San Cristobal to Sumidero Canyon takes about an hour by bus or colectivo.
-Hop in a colectivo bound for Tuxtla Gutierrez, and ask to get dropped off at Chiapa de Corzo and then hop on another colectivo with a sign that says “embarcadero.”
-The overall trip should cost around 70 or 80 MXN ($3.5 to $4 USD) one way.
+Hop in a colectivo bound for Tuxtla Gutierrez, ask to get dropped off at Chiapa de Corzo, and then hop on another colectivo with a sign that says “embarcadero.”
+The overall trip should cost around 70 or 80 MXN ($4 to $5 USD) one way.

 GUIDED TOURS – There are also tours you can take from San Cristobal.
 These will be more expensive than those offered at Tuxtla Gutierrez due to the longer distances involved.
-Organized tours will include transport, the fee for the national park, the river tour.
-They cost around 650 MXN (in the range of $35 USD).
-Much more convenient than the potentially uncomfortable colectivo ride, but much more expensive.
+A Sumidero Canyon tour will include transport, the fee for the national park, and the river tour.
+They cost around 650 MXN (in the range of $50 USD).
+Much more convenient than the potentially uncomfortable colectivo ride but much more expensive.

 From Chiapa del Corzo

 If you happen to be based in Chiapa del Corzo, then you’re in luck!
 It’s super easy to get to the Embarkation Point for the boats – It only costs 13 MXN ($0.75 USD) on a local colectivo to reach it.

 Chiapa del Corzo is often included as a stop-off on tours from San Cristobal or Tuxtla Gutierrez.
 Dubbed a “magic town,” this little town is a great spot to enjoy local food and culture.
 You’ll get around an hour or so to explore.

 I recommend this tour that includes a stop at Chiapa de Corzo after you visit Sumidero Canyon.

 What to bring on your trip to Sumidero Canyon